Why News Releases Fail

 On the alternative hand, it could not.
 The small high fine articles news releases may outperform the small mention within the large media.

-Similarly, one fine 30-minute interview on a nicely-favored communicate show on a radio station in the middle of nowhere out in the mid-west will probably outsell a 5-minute interview on an Arbitron rated radio station within the middle of the morning communicate show in a first-rate metropolitan vicinity.
+Similarly, one fine 30-minute interview on a nicely-favored communicate show on a radio station in the middle of nowhere out in the mid-west will probably outsell a 5-minute interview on an Arbitron-rated radio station within the middle of the morning communicate show in a first-rate metropolitan vicinity.
 You cannot tell the listening pleasure of the target market.